Disclosure: This post may contain affiliate links, to find out more information, please read my disclaimer.

 3. LIFESTYLE SHOES & CROSS-TRAINing shoes

 Most other athletic shoes fall under this category.
 I have to recommend one of my favorite comfortable shoes (pictured above), the Air Max.
 Even though they are designed as a lifestyle shoe, they are extremely comfortable and have serious look appeal.
 They are also great for flat feet or for those suffering from plantar fasciitis.
 Although I can’t recommend them to run a marathon, I’ve worn them for weight lifting, to teach studio classes in, and walk the dog in.

 4. CYCLING / SPIN SHOES

 Cycling shoes have a smooth, rigid sole made of composite or carbon fiber.
 The stiffness of the shoe allows for more energy transfer into the pedals, which is why the right cycling shoes will last years when running shoes need replacing every few months.
 There are many great brands on Amazon at around $100.
 Sidi’s are my personal favorite due to their incredibly rigid sole and long-lasting wear.
 Remember, the clips are sold separately.
 For more information, I dive into the details of spin clips & shoes in this blog post.

 In conclusion, the right type of shoe will make a significant impact on your workouts.
-I hope you enjoyed reading the best workout shoes for every type of workout.
+I hope you enjoyed reading the best training shoes for women.
 Don’t forget to subscribe to the mailing list for monthly newsletter & free food guide.
+Finally, you may be interested in reading the following blog pots:

 Stay healthy, friends.